 If you’re interested in seeing them, you need to act fast.
-Daffodil season lasts only about six weeks.
+Daffodil season lasts only about 6 weeks.

 The daffodils are the centerpiece of the gardens, which also feature hundreds of cherry trees, thousands of dogwoods, and a variety of forsythia, spirea, and quince blossoming during daffodil season.

-Gibbs is the owner, designer, and developer of the gardens, which opened to the public in 2012 and attract thousands of visitors every spring.
-To prepare for the 2021 season, he and his crew added about 200,000 new daffodil bulbs and more varieties to the mix.
-They also added more than 30,000 tulips, crocus, hyacinth, and wood hyacinth to augment the spring bloom.
+Gibbs is the owner, designer, and developer of the gardens, which opened to the public in 2012 and attracts thousands of visitors every spring.
+To prepare for the 2022 season, he and his crew added 400,000 new daffodils and tulips.

+The 50-acre spread isn’t just a sight for sore eyes after winter, but it’s also good for other senses.
 “The late bloomers are special for their fragrance,” Gibbs said.
-“We encourage visitors to come back every two weeks to experience the complete season.”
+“We encourage visitors to come back every 2 weeks to experience the complete season.”